 However, the US Government still warns that its open borders (Austria borders with eight European countries - Germany, Czech Republic, Slovakia, Hungary, Slovenia, Italy, Liechtenstein and Switzerland) could leave it vulnerable to terrorist groups entering and leaving anonymously.

 US intelligence states that there has been significant radicalization of immigrant Muslim individuals and small groups, and increased use of the internet for propaganda purposes.
-Despite terrorism-related incidents directed against the Government of Austria in 2007, the overall terrorist threat level is, thankfully, low.
+Travelers should remain vigilant at all times, as there is a heightened risk of terrorism.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.